-Today, they are sharing with us more about raising chickens!
-I have always wanted to have chickens and am hoping to someday.
-Just make sure your homeowner’s association and city rules permit you to do so!
+La Famille Brown family is sharing with us more about raising chickens!
+Make sure your homeowner’s association and city rules permit you to do so!
 We are in town and our city just passed an ordinance that homeowners can have up to 6 hens in backyards.

 This is a wonderful chance for families who want the benefits that La Famille shares.

 Many people have pets in the home but have you thought about keeping pets in the garden?!

 Last year we moved to from London to a little French village and acquired a small garden away from our house.
 We are slowly turning it into a family-friendly space, where our two boys aged 4 and 2 years can play, learn and grow flowers, fruit and vegetables.